apache/flink/docs/setup/config.md

 - `recovery.zookeeper.path.latch`: (Default '/leaderlatch') Defines the znode of the leader latch which is used to elect the leader.

 - `recovery.zookeeper.path.leader`: (Default '/leader') Defines the znode of the leader which contains the URL to the leader and the current leader session ID

+- `recovery.zookeeper.storageDir`: Defines the directory in the state backend where the JobManager metadata will be stored (ZooKeeper only keeps pointers to it).
+Required for HA.

 - `recovery.zookeeper.client.session-timeout`: (Default '60000') Defines the session timeout for the ZooKeeper session in ms.